cryobry/installjrmc/README.md

     Install the latest version of MC from the best available repository.

+* `installJRMC --install deb --compat`

+    Install a more widely-compatible version of that latest MC on deb-based distros.

 * `installJRMC --install repo --service jriver-mediacenter --service-type user`

     Install MC from the repository and start/enable `jriver-mediacenter.service` as a user service.

 * `installJRMC --install local --compat --restorefile /path/to/license.mjr --mcversion 28.0.100`

-    Build and install a MC version 28.0.100 comptability RPM locally and activate it using the `/path/to/license`.mjr
+    Build and install an MC 28.0.100 comptability RPM locally and activate it using the `/path/to/license.mjr`

 * `installJRMC --createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`

-     Build the RPM locally (specify cross-build target), move it to the webroot, and run createrepo as `www-user`.
+     Build an RPM locally for the current distro, move it to the webroot, and run createrepo as `www-user`.

 * `installJRMC --service jriver-createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`